 We may retain interest/investment income on premiums paid to us by our clients.
 Disclosure of Commission will be made upon request.

 POLICY ALTERATIONS – COMMERCIAL CUSTOMERS £35.00 plus up to 20% of the premium.

 In addition fees may be charged for specialist services/polices, details of which will be provided at the time of the quotation.

 Any refund in premium allowed by the insurers will be subject to the administration charge after deduction of the insurer commission.
-A handling charge of up to 2% is made for the use of credit cards.

 By accepting these Terms of Business, you agree these terms.